fayezkaabi26/pca-explorer/docs/index.md

 ***Figure 11: PC and Feature Correlation Analysis *** <br>

 ## **Plots**
 This tab contains the main PCA tool plotting capabilities.
-Users can select if they would like to use all variables in the uploaded data set as features or drop certian variables.
+Users can select if they would like to use all variables in the uploaded data set as features or drop certain variables.
 The user can plot a loading plot, a biplot (scores + loadings), a cos2 plot and a contribution plot.
 The biplot can take up to 4 dimensions as users can include size and color variables of any features that were dropped before running the PCA tool.<br>

 ### **Biplot**
 A biplot contains both scores and loadings from PCA.
 Biplots are a graphical method for displaying both the variables and sample units described by a multivariate data matrix.
 Scores are linear combinations of the data that are determined by the coefficients for each principal component.
-A score plot plots the scores of the first principal component (x axis) against the second (y axis).
+A score plot plots the scores of the first principal component (x-axis) against the second (y-axis).
 The loading plot shows how strongly each feature influences a principal component.
 A loading plot is the loadings of the first and second principal components expressed as vectors.
 The figure below shows when the user has decided to use all variables as features in their PCA.
 <p>
   <img width="500" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/all-variable-biplot.png">
 </p>

 ***Figure 12: All variables Biplot*** <br>

 A loading plot shows how strongly each feature influences a principal component.
 The angles between each vector also show how correlated they are with one another.
 When two vectors are close, forming a small angle, the two variables they represent are positively correlated.
 If the two vectors meet each other at 90°, they are likely to be uncorrelated.
-When they diverge and form a large angle (close to 180°), they are negative correlated.
+When they diverge and form a large angle (close to 180°), they are negatively correlated.
 <p>
   <img width="500" height="180" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/loading-biplot.png">
 </p>